Clypse

 Key limitations:

-Kick also offers an hourly pay program for qualified creators:
+Kick also has a Partner Program for qualified creators:

 Reality Check